brimdata/zed/docs/language/aggregate-functions/README.md

 #### Example #2:

-The `Website` field is known to be in our schools and website address data sources, but not in the test scores data.
+The `Website` field is known to be in our school and website address data sources, but not in the test score data.
 To confirm this, we can count across all data sources and specify the named field.

 ```mdtest-command dir=zed-sample-data/edu/zson